top1944/duckuments/docs/atoms_40_exercises/26_exercise_bag_decimate.md

 ## Instructions

-Implement the program `bag-decimate` as in the following specification.
+Implement the program `dt-bag-decimate` as in the following specification.

 ## Bag decimate